r4d4m4n71s/Python-virtual-env/README.md

 ## 🌟 Elevate Your Python Development Workflow

-`virtual-env-manager` is a powerful, intuitive utility for managing Python virtual environments with unparalleled ease and flexibility.
+`virtual-env-manager` is a powerful, intuitive utility for managing virtual environments on py build.

 ---

 ### ✨ Key Features

 - 🚀 **Effortless Environment Management**
-  - Create, load, and remove virtual environments with a single command
+  - Create and run commands in virtual environments on the fly
   - Cross-platform support (Windows and Unix-like systems)

 - 🔍 **Smart Consistency Checking**